 - Order online: Amazon.fr, Amazon.ca

-There is a wealth of bandes dessinées Artist’s Edition style books available in French, and looking at all my options Dargaud’s collection of Jean Giraud’s Mister Blueberry fit the bill as a test: inexpensive, almost full sized reprinting of the original art.
+There are a wealth of bandes dessinées Artist’s Edition style books available in French, and looking at all my options Dargaud’s collection of Jean Giraud’s Mister Blueberry fit the bill as a test: inexpensive, almost full-sized reprinting of the original art.
 Currently there are four Blueberry Noir Et Blanc editions with a fifth on the way.

 This black and white edition of Mister Blueberry uses the original boards of Jean Giraud.
 These were completely rescanned so that the maximum details – fineness of the features, grays, densities of the hues of black, precision of the backgrounds, and the few corrections of the author – could be seen.
 The 30 * 40 format, larger than the classic publication format, will help you find some of the incredible feeling that comes from viewing the origins of one of the greatest artists of bande dessinée.